mattljones/MobileV/README.md

 - ```python wsgi.py dev```
 - ```python wsgi.py test```

-Note that this repository does not contain the following two files/folders required to run the app, since they contain sensitive information:
+Note that this repository does not contain the following two files/folders required to run the app, *including for testing*, since they contain sensitive information:

 - ```.env```
 - ```FlaskApp/MobileV/dummy_data```